 Stainless vs. High-Carbon Steel

-There are two broad categories of steel: stainless and carbon.
+There are two broad categories of steel: stainless and high-carbon.
 Stainless steel resists rust very well but it can dull easily.
 High-Carbon steel keeps an edge really well but it rusts easily.
 Another comparison would be that stainless would have a tendency for sharp edges to curl, bend or warp under pressure, while high-carbon steel would chip or splinter.
 Most mass-produced steels are somewhere in between.

 However, if you read the marketing on knives, it’ll talk about how the steel used to make a certain knife is very “special” compared to others on the market.
 Don’t be fooled.
 Almost all steel used for knives come from a handful of steel suppliers.
 This rule applies to the US as well as foreign knives.
 Most knife-makers temper the steel to add additional qualities but it won’t drastically change the steel’s properties.

 (See our review of Balisong knives).

 What is AUS-8A steel

 AUS-8a is almost the same thing as AUS-8.
 It is often called 8a steel as well.
 It is a stainless steel with a relatively low carbon content.
 You’ll appreciate how well it resists rust and how easily is sharpens.
 What differs AUS-8a from AUS-8 is that it has been heat-treated.
 They are the same steel with the same makeup of metals, however.
-Both AUS8 and AUS8a are very similar to the 440 line of steels.
+Both AUS-8 and AUS-8a are very similar to the 440 line of steels.
 The 440 line is made by an American company whereas the AUS line is made by a Japanese company.
 Some AUS steel is made in China.